Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

 \subsection{Probability Estimation}

-Edge cases are regarded as rare scenarios that are sufficiently likely for \acp{av} to encounter and thus should be able to handle.
-These ``edge'' cases can be seen as scenarios near the ``edges'' of the probability distribution of parameter values. \textcite{Nakamura2022Defining} exploited this idea to determine the "reasonably foreseeable" range of parameter values, a phrase from the UNECE regulation on automated lane-keeping systems \cite{ece2021WP29}.
+``Edge'' cases can be seen as scenarios near the ``edges'' of the probability distribution of parameter values. \textcite{Nakamura2022Defining} exploited this idea to determine the "reasonably foreseeable" range of parameter values, a phrase from the UNECE regulation on automated lane-keeping systems \cite{ece2021WP29}.
 The approach assumes scenario parameters are independently distributed according to the Beta distribution.
-From this, a parameter range capturing \SI{99}{\percent} of the distribution is calculated as a potential edge case. \textcite{Nakamura2022Defining} applied this analysis methodology to cut-in scenarios, demonstrating its effectiveness in identifying edge cases.
+From this, a parameter range capturing \SI{99}{\percent} of the distribution is calculated as a potential edge case. \textcite{Nakamura2022Defining} applied this analysis methodology to cut-in scenarios and demonstrated its effectiveness in identifying edge cases.
 Extending this work, \textcite{Muslim2023CutOut} performed a similar analysis for cut-out scenarios, further validating the approach's versatility in capturing edge cases in automated driving.

-\textcite{DeGelder2023Quantitative} expanded on this approach, proposing two alternative methods to estimate ``reasonably foreseeable'' parameter values.
-Their first method employs non-parametric \ac{KDE}, allowing the \ac{pdf} to adapt to the data without assuming parameter independence.
-The second approach utilizes extreme value theory, applying the generalized Pareto distribution to model extreme parameter values.
+\textcite{DeGelder2023Quantitative} expanded on this approach and proposed two alternative methods to estimate ``reasonably foreseeable'' parameter values.
+Their first method employs non-parametric \ac{KDE}, which allows the \ac{pdf} to adapt to the data without assuming parameter independence.
+The second approach utilizes extreme value theory and applies the generalized Pareto distribution to model extreme parameter values.
 These methods are demonstrated through case studies involving scenarios from \cite{Nakamura2022Defining} and an additional scenario where the ego vehicle approaches a slower vehicle.

-In a different approach, \textcite{Heidecker2019Towards} proposed to model the cyclists' trajectory parameters using a Gaussian mixture \ac{pdf}.
-They suggested applying novelty detection techniques from \cite{Gruhl2018Novelty} to identify edge cases in the data.
-However, this study lacks implementation details or validation results.
+In a different approach, \textcite{Heidecker2019Towards} proposed to model the trajectory parameters using a Gaussian mixture \ac{pdf}.
+They suggested applying novelty detection techniques from \cite{Gruhl2018Novelty}.
+However, this study lacks implementation details or validation.